Skip to main content

 Chewing, oral, or spit tobacco

-These products come as loose leaves, plugs, or twists of dried tobacco that may be flavored.
-They are chewed or placed between the cheek and gum or teeth.
-The nicotine in the tobacco is absorbed through the mouth tissues.
+These come as loose leaves, plugs, or twists of dried tobacco that may be flavored.
+They are chewed or placed between the cheek and the gums or teeth.
+The nicotine is absorbed through the mouth tissues.
 The user then spits out (or swallows) the tobacco 'juices.'

 Snuff or dipping tobacco